Leo Prime

 Frederick Leopold Prime (19 November 1884 – 21 May 1923) was a New Zealand cricketer.
 He played two first-class matches for Auckland in 1907/08.

 In Auckland cricket Leo Prime was regarded as "a brilliant field and a solid and forceful batsman", as well as a useful bowler and wicket-keeper.
 On his first-class debut he was a member of the Auckland team that won the first-ever challenge match for the Plunket Shield when they beat Canterbury in December 1907.

-He married Doris Gittos in Auckland in November 1912.
+Prime married Doris Gittos in Auckland in November 1912.
 He ran a furniture shop in Karangahape Road, Auckland.
 He was a talented cellist who often appeared in amateur performances in Auckland.

 Prime died at his home in the Auckland suburb of Devonport in May 1923 after a short illness, aged 38.